WightFibre

 WightFibre is a full-fibre network operator on the Isle of Wight.
-WightFibre provide telephone and broadband internet services only to homes and businesses on the Isle of Wight.
+WightFibre provides telephone and broadband internet services exclusively to homes and businesses on the Isle of Wight.

 Historically WightFibre has operated a hybrid fibre-coaxial network (HFC) service around 25% of the Island.
 It was the last remaining cable company in the UK which is not part of Virgin Media, which since March 2006, has operated more than 95% of cable services in the UK.
 In November 2017 WightFibre secured £35M of funding from Infracapital Partners (ICP, part of M&G Investments) matched funded by private investors and the UK Governments Digital Infrastructure Fund.
 This funding is allowing WightFibre to upgrade its HFC network to a full-fibre (Fibre to the Premise(FTTP)) network and to extend coverage to over 50,000 homes on the island.
-In Summer 2020 the company secured additional funding from ICP and NatWest to take total funding to over £90M to take total planned coverage to 78,000 premises.
+In summer 2020 the company secured additional funding from ICP and NatWest to take total funding to over £90M to take total planned coverage to 78,000 premises.